kintone/cli-kintone/website/docs/guide/migration/migration-from-js-sdk.md

 #### Generating Private Key

-With js-sdk, the private key is automatically generated during the first build.
-With cli-kintone, you can explicitly generate it:
+With js-sdk's create-plugin, the private key is automatically generated during the first build.
+With cli-kintone, you explicitly generate it:

 ```shell
 cli-kintone plugin keygen --output private.ppk